 Pennsylvania College of Technology is committed to the concept and practice of equal opportunity for employment and achievement without discrimination because of race, color, religion, national origin, sex, gender identity or expression, disability, age, sexual orientation, political affiliation, status as a protected veteran, genetic information, or any characteristic against which discrimination is prohibited by applicable law.

-Job applicants' and employees' inquiries concerning Title VII, Title IX, and Section 504/ADA compliance should be directed to Heather Shuey, Senior Director of Employee Success/Deputy Coordinator & Lead Investigator of Title VII, Title IX, and Section 504/ADA - Employment, SASC/Room 2011, Pennsylvania College of Technology, One College Avenue, Williamsport, PA 17701, 570-327-4770, or to the Pennsylvania Human Relations Commission, Office of the Governor, Commonwealth of Pennsylvania, 3405 N. Sixth Street, Harrisburg, PA 17110.
+Job applicants' and employees' inquiries concerning Title VII, Title IX, and Section 504/ADA compliance should be directed to Heather Shuey, Senior Director of Employee Success/Deputy Coordinator & Lead Investigator of Title VII, Title IX, and Section 504/ADA - Employment, DJG/Room 2011, Pennsylvania College of Technology, One College Avenue, Williamsport, PA 17701, 570-327-4770, or to the Pennsylvania Human Relations Commission, Office of the Governor, Commonwealth of Pennsylvania, 3405 N. Sixth Street, Harrisburg, PA 17110.

 The College provides a group hospitalization and medical insurance plan for full-time employees, their spouses, domestic partner, and eligible dependents.
 Such insurance becomes effective on the first day of employment.
 The premium for such insurance shall be shared by the College and employees.